wairas/happy-tools/plugins/envi-reader.md

   -A LOGGER_NAME, --logger_name LOGGER_NAME
                         The custom name to use for the logger (default: None) -b BASE_DIR, --base_dir BASE_DIR
-                        The base directory for the data (default: None) -e EXT, --extension EXT
+                        The base directory for the data (default: .)
+  -e EXT, --extension EXT
                         The file extension to look for (incl dot), e.g., '.hdr'. (default: .hdr)